Can I Do It Myself?

 If improved efficiency, increased capacity and a dramatic change in appearance are what you're after, cosmetic changes simply won't do.
 In fact, many renovations require complete tear outs and may require mechanical, electrical and structural changes.
 Unless you are a very skilled do-it-yourselfer, these may not be challenges you want to take on without a lot of help.

-Can You Be Your Own Contractor?
+Can You Be Your Own General Contractor?

-Some homeowners design their own major renovations, choose a target price and take bids on the work.
-You might act as your own general contractor, hiring and coordinating subcontractors, and perhaps doing some of the work yourself.
 While some people are actually good at this, most don't have the time, patience, knowledge, or organizational skills needed to do it.
 And, you'd probably need time away from your job to make it work.
-Moreover, you alone would be responsible for quality control, code inspections, call backs, completion certificates, lien releases; and arranging warranty work, not to mention the interim financing, insurance, bonding and taxes.
+Moreover, you alone would be responsible for quality control, code inspections, call-backs, completion certificates, lien releases; and arranging warranty work, not to mention the interim financing, insurance, bonding, and taxes.
 In the end, it's often better to stick to what you do best and pay someone like us to do the same.

 Hire a Design-Build Contractor to Help